 It’s no wonder anorexia goes undiagnosed and untreated in many populations: Medicine and science have almost wholly focused on anorexia as something young, white, middle-class, cisgender women have.
 But it’s important that we not allow these institutional biases to color our own thinking, especially if we are concerned about a loved one.

 Signs a loved one may have anorexia nervosa

-So, we aren’t necessarily going to know if a friend or relative has a low heart rate.
+We aren’t necessarily going to know if a friend or relative has a low heart rate.
 What we can see and evaluate are their behaviors.
-And there are some common behaviors that can indicate anorexia, such as:
+There are some common behaviors that can indicate anorexia, such as:

-- Food avoidance, making excuses to not attend or participate in meals, skipping meals
+- Food avoidance, such as making excuses to not attend or participate in meals or skipping meals

 - Fixation on the nutritional content of food